thecodingmachine/kickoff-docker-php/README.md

 #### Installed PHP extensions

-apcu, bcmath, gd, intl, mbstring, mcrypt, pdo_mysql, phpredis, opcache, xdebug (`local` environment only!), soap and zip.
+apcu, bcmath, gd, intl, mbstring, mcrypt, pdo_mysql, phpredis, opcache, soap, xdebug (`local` environment only!), yaml, zip and more!

+You are able to find all installed PHP extensions by running `php -m` inside your workspace.

 #### Available tools